WASD-su65/Created-adaptive-and-learning-NPCs-using-reinforcement-learning-in-games-Project/README.md

 The core idea is to implement reinforcement learning algorithms to enable NPCs to:

-Learn optimal behaviors through trial-and-error interactions within the game environment.
+- Learn optimal behaviors through trial-and-error interactions within the game environment.
-Adapt their strategies based on player actions and environmental changes.
+- Adapt their strategies based on player actions and environmental changes.
-Enhance the realism and challenge of the game by exhibiting intelligent behaviors.
+- Enhance the realism and challenge of the game by exhibiting intelligent behaviors.
-GitHub

 The project utilizes Jupyter Notebook for development and experimentation, providing an interactive platform to test and visualize the learning process of NPCs.

 # 📁 Project Structure